marcus-grant/notes/pcde-module22-content.md

 run the client code in debugging mode and see that the value of the Python `msg` variable is "`'29    The ti'`" in VS Code.

+## Final Assignment 22

+### Part 1: Parallel Computing with Pandas, NumPy, and DASK

+#### 22.1: Introduction

+The final assignment for this module is divided into two parts.

+In Part 1 of the final assignment, you will compare the performance of the pandas, NumPy, and DASK libraries when performing calculations.
+In the first section, you will be working with NumPy and DASK arrays to analyze which library is faster.
+In the next section, you will make the same comparison working with pandas and DASK dataframes.

+Part 1 of the final assignment is worth 60 points.

+#### 22.1: Instructions

+##### Step 1

+Download the [Assignment 22.1][pcde-assignment-22-1-dl] folder and open it using your local instance of Jupyter Notebook.
+There are 14 questions throughout the Jupyter Notebook for this activity.
+Some questions will require you to modify code, and others will require open-ended written responses.

+##### Step 2

+Read the instructions and modify the code that is provided in the related cells for the following questions:

+* a: Part 1: 1, 2, 4, 5, 6, 8, 9
+* b: Part 2: 11, 13

+##### Step 3

+Read the instructions and complete the open-ended questions for questions 3, 7, 10, 12, and 14.
+Below each cell that contains a question, you will see a Markdown cell in which you can aswer that question.
+Responses should fully answer the question that is provided, and each response should be approximately two or three sentences.

+### 22.1: Submission

+Your submission for this activity should be a Jupyter Notebook that includes your completed code and your open-ended responses:

+#### Part1: Numpy vs. DASK

+1. Update the code cell by filling in the ellipsis to create a two-dimensional NumPy array, `arr`, with entries from 1 to 1,000 and dimensions 2,000 by 2,000.
+2. Update the code cell by setting the value of the `chunks` argument to be equal to a tuple with elements equal to 250 and 250 to divide the NumPy array into smaller chunks, each with dimensions 250 by 250.
+3. Describe your observations from the result that prints from running the code provided.
+    State the size of each chunk and how many chunks the NumPy array is divided into.
+4. Update the code cell by calling the `npartitions` method on the DASK array to print the number of partitions to the screen.
+5. Update the code cell by setting the `axis` argument equal to 0 to sum over the rows.
+6. Update the code cell by calling the correct DASK function to visualize how each row is summed.
+7. Explain your observations of the graph produced by the code provided.
+8. Update the code cell by calling the `numpy_arr_chk()` function and assigning the result to the `num_time` variable.
+9. Update the code cell by calling the `dask_arr_chk()` function and assigning the result to the `dask_time` variable.
+10. Describe which library performs better,
+    NumPy or DASK, and explain your reasoning.
+11. Update the code cell by completing the code to read the same dataset using DASK with the DASK `read_csv()` function.
+12. Describe which dataframe takes longer, pandas or DASK, and explain your reasoning.
+13. Update the code cell by setting the `npartition` argument inside of the `from_pandas` function equal to 2 and run the code cell to compare the `df_pandas_big` and `df_dask_big` dataframes.
+14. Describe which library takes less time to run, pandas or DASK, and explain your reasoning.

 ## References

 ### Web Links